hannahlillis/LocalizR/README.md

-# LocalizR!
+# LocalizR

 <img align="right" src="https://s18.postimg.cc/tdute22rt/Screen_Shot_2018-04-16_at_12.43.59.png" width="450"/>

-Welcome to the repo for our final project at Makers Academy!
-Our application is an interactive game that takes the user on a language-learning journey.
+For our final project at Makers Academy, we built an application using the MERN stack, which allows the user to play language-learning quizzes.
+The quizzes are designed to replicate simple scenarios which the user may find themselves in during their travels (e.g. ordering in a restaurant)

 __DESIGNED BY__:
 - Joshua Holloway